III Early Women's Golf Clubs Part 1

 Carnoustie Ladies Golf Club clubhouse

 Soon, there were many Ladies courses, such as at Carnoustie, though they were not the secondary courses that we know today.
-In 1890, the local Courier newspaper reported that ‘an average of 3 is considered grand scoring’ on the Carnoustie Ladies course, from which we can deduce that it would have looked more like a Par 3 course, such as at Craigielaw or what might be called a children’s course.
+In 1890, the local Courier newspaper reported that ‘an average of 3 is considered grand scoring’ on the Carnoustie Ladies course, from which we can deduce that it would have looked more like a Par 3 course.
 That is not to say it was not challenging and at Carnoustie the men must have played the ladies course for practice as the Ladies club had to remind them on at least one occasion in 1883 that men could only play the Ladies course when accompanied by a Lady member.
 Today Carnoustie Ladies play the three courses of the public Links.

 Young ladies golf and their golfing knowledge was growing apace.
 It is reported that in the 1878 Open at Prestwick a young girl in the crowd pointed out that Jamie Anderson was teeing up outside the teeing area on the 11th hole of his final round.
 He corrected his mistake, played the hole in one and duly won the tournament.